TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Hooks/Index.rst

     <EventDispatcherQuickStartDispatching>` instead of introducing new hooks.
     Existing hooks should be migrated to events.

-There are two main methods of calling a user defined function in TYPO3.
+There are two main methods of calling a user-defined function in TYPO3.

 :php:`\TYPO3\CMS\Core\Utility\GeneralUtility::callUserFunction()`